nhsengland/datascience/docs/our_work/ratings-and-reviews.md

 When compared to expert moderators, our models match or out-perform the moderation accuracy of the people who used to do the moderation[^1].
 If a user disagrees with a decision our AI makes, there's still a human-in-the-loop who can make a final moderation decision.

 [^1]: Prior to this project, the moderation work was done manually by a third-party company, hired on a fixed-term contract.
 No NHS employee lost work as a result of this project.
-For more information on our ethical review, see !!!!INSERT LINK!!!!

 ![Flow of reviews in automoderation](../images/ratings_reviews/reviews_uk_website_query_diagram_flowchart.excalidraw.png)